 Expertise - Legal 500 "Key Figure"

-Jonathan has developed a wealth of knowledge and expertise in many areas of law, his experience has recently been recognised by leading publication The Legal 500 as a "key figure" within Burton Copeland..
-Jonathan who also recently featured on the front page of the Law Society's Messenger publication is the first lawyer who is not a solicitor to be named as a key individual in Burton Copeland's 30 year history.
+Jonathan has developed a wealth of knowledge and expertise in many areas of law, his experience was recognised in the 2016 edition of the leading publication The Legal 500 naming him as a "key figure" within Burton Copeland..
+Jonathan who also recently featured on the front page of the Law Society's Messenger publication is the first lawyer who is not a solicitor to be named as a key individual and to given partnership status in Burton Copeland's 30 year history.

 Inquests into the Hillsborough Stadium Disaster - Commencing on the 31st March 2014 and finishing on 26th April 2016 the inquest made legal history by being the longest ever legal tribunal ever to have taken place.